OptonGroup/Buff-Trader-freeVersion/README.md

 ## How to install

-You can install this extension through your browser's developer mode
+You can install this extension through your browser's developer mode.
+[This manual on dev.to](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612)

 1. Download all the files from this repository to your device
 2. Enter this link in the search box